-Emily Kennedy is an emerging artist based in Fredericton, New Brunswick.
-She is a recent graduate of the Performance program at the University of Ottawa, where she completed her masters in cello, studying with renowned pedagogue Paul Marleyn.
-Emily completed her undergraduate degree at Wilfrid Laurier University.
+Emily Kennedy is a cellist and collaborator based in Fredericton, New Brunswick.
+She is a graduate of the performance program at the University of Ottawa and Wilfrid Laurier University.
 Passionate about new music, Emily recently took part in Banff’s Concert in the 21st Century residency, the Britten-Pears: Composition, Alternative Performance and Performance Art program in Aldeburgh, UK.
 She has performed on concert stages across Eastern Canada, and has taken part and performed in festivals such as the Scotia Festival of Music in Halifax, Tuckamore Music Festival in St. John’s, the Orford Arts Centre and Domaine Forget in Quebec, WLU’s Quartetfest, and the ACE Workshop in Ottawa, Ontario.
 She has performed for some of the leading cellists in today’s music world, including Lynn Harrell, Steven Doane, Paul Watkins, Michel Strauss, Philippe Muller, Richard Aaron, Matt Haimovitz, Denise Djokic, Blair Lofgren, and Elinor Frey, along with members of the Cecilia, Lafayette, and JACK Quartets.
-This year, Emily is fortunate enough to be the Emerging Musician in Residence at the University of New Brunswick.
-She frequently performs with Pallmer, electronic improv trio Terre Wa, works with guitarist and improviser Joel LeBlanc, guitarist Steven Peacock, the Kalaya String Quartet, Property//, Symphony New Brunswick, Atlantic Sinfonia, and performs as a part of UNB's musicUNB Performance Series.
+This past year, Emily was fortunate to be the Emerging Musician in Residence at the University of New Brunswick.
+She frequently performs with Pallmer, electronic improv trio Terre Wa, works with guitarist and improviser Joel LeBlanc, guitarist Steven Peacock, the Kalaya String Quartet, Property//, Symphony New Brunswick, Atlantic Sinfonia, and as a part of UNB's musicUNB Performance Series.
 Emily is active in genre-crossing projects, collaborating with poets, textile artists, and dancers.
 Emily teaches cello at Mount Allison University, and maintains a full private teaching studio in Fredericton.